-Find out more about the NICE Highly Specialised Technology Evaluation Committee members by reading their biographies.
+Find out more about the highly specialised technology evaluation committee members by reading their biographies.

-Consultant Physician & Hon.
-Reader in Clinical Pharmacology and Therapeutics, Sheffield Teaching Hospitals NHS Foundation Trust
+Consultant physician and honorary reader in clinical pharmacology and therapeutics, Sheffield Teaching Hospitals NHS Foundation Trust

-Doctor Jackson runs the Sheffield Hypertension service, provides acute medical services for Care of the Elderly and acts as Foundation Training Programme Director.
+Peter runs the Sheffield hypertension service and provides acute medical services for care of the elderly.
 He also plays a role locally in medicines management and chairs the Trust Medicines Safety Committee.
 His academic interests are in the factors that influence decisions both by prescribers and patients whether to start or stop long-term drug treatment, particularly in the elderly.

 Professor Ron Akehurst, BSc (Econ) (London), Hon MFPHM

-Strategic Director of BresMed Health Solutions Ltd and Professor Emeritus at The University of Sheffield in the School of Health and Related Research (ScHARR).
-Founder of ScHARR and Dean of School for 17 years.
-Academic interests are primarily in Health Technology Assessment (HTA).
-Published widely in Health Economics.
-Contributed to the development of methods of HTA.
-Carried out research and conducted HTAs in many different therapeutic areas.
+Ron is the strategic director of BresMed Health Solutions Ltd and Professor Emeritus at the University of Sheffield in the School of Health and Related Research (ScHARR).
+He is the founder of ScHARR and was the dean of the School for 17 years.
+Ron's academic interests are primarily in health technology assessment (HTA) and he has been published widely in the area of health economics.
+Ron has contributed to the development of methods of HTA, carried out research and conducted HTAs in many different therapeutic areas.

-A member of the Advisory Group on National Specialised Services (AGNSS) which advises the Secretary of State for Health on organisation of services for people with very rare conditions.
+Ron is a member of the Advisory Group on National Specialised Services, which advises the Secretary of State for Health on organisation of services for people with very rare conditions.

 Dr Paul Arundel

-Dr Paul Arundel is a full-time NHS consultant and Clinical Lead for the Paediatric Metabolic Bone Disease Service at Sheffield Children’s Hospital.
+Paul is a full-time NHS consultant and clinical lead for the Paediatric Metabolic Bone Disease Service at Sheffield Children’s Hospital.
 His work encompasses the delivery and improvement of care to children and young people with a wide range of bone diseases through multidisciplinary team working and collaboration with partners across the UK.

 He has overseen the implementation of the Highly Specialised Services for both “severe, complex and atypical osteogenesis imperfecta” and “paediatric-onset hypophosphatasia”.